Health-Cloud-Accredited-Professional Practice Test Questions

 Explanation:

-Engagement Layer (A)
+A. Engagement Layer

-Hybrid of Managed Package + Core Services (C)
+C. Managed Package + Core Services

-Why Not the Other Options?
+Why the Other Options Are Incorrect:

 Which three steps should the Data Architect take to ensure a successful migration from the individual Model to person Accounts?
 (Choose three).